xiangshen-dk/workshop-building-secure-apis/docs/webui.md

 ### Build the code

-Now upgrade Node.js and build the code with the following commands:
+Now build the front-end code with the following commands:

 ```bash
 cd feedback-ui